Marietta Peytcheva, Ph.D., holds the Thomas J. Campbell '80 Professorship.

 - "How Does the Strength of the Financial Regulatory Regime Influence Auditors' Judgments to Constrain Aggressive Reporting in a Principles-Based Versus Rules-Based Accounting Environment?"
 Accounting Horizons, forthcoming (with Jeffrey Cohen, Ganesh Krishnamoorthy, and Arnold M. Wright).

-- "Discretionary Disclosure and the Market Reaction to Restatements" Review of Quantitative Finance and Accounting, forthcoming (with Elizabeth Gordon, Elaine Henry, and Lili Sun).
+- "Discretionary Disclosure and the Market Reaction to Restatements" Review of Quantitative Finance and Accounting, Vol. 41, No.1, 2013 (with Elizabeth Gordon, Elaine Henry, and Lili Sun).

-- "Auditor Perceptions of Prior Involvement and Reputation Threats as Antecedents of Quality Threatening Audit Behavior" Managerial Auditing Journal 2012, forthcoming (with Peter R. Gillett).
+- "Auditor Perceptions of Prior Involvement and Reputation Threats as Antecedents of Quality Threatening Audit Behavior" Managerial Auditing Journal, Vol. 27, No. 2, 2012 (with Peter R. Gillett).

 - "How Partners' Views Influence Auditor Judgment" Auditing: A Journal of Practice & Theory, Vol. 30, No. 4, 2011 (with Peter R. Gillett).